 When researching for the best possible travel health insurance, you might feel overwhelmed by the variety of insurance types.

-There are many insurance companies out there, offering all sorts of services with terms and conditions, which are hard to compare or are written in a language hard to get your head around.
-In this article, we aim to demystify some of the common ambiguities.
+There are many insurance companies out there offering all sorts of services with terms and conditions that are hard to compare or are written in a language complex to get your head around.
+In this article, we aim to clarify some common ambiguities.

 🍿 Differences in regional cover

 Look at your travel behavior.
-How much do you travel or how nomadic are you?
-The frequency of changing countries and the number of countries traveling to will tell you, which type of insurance is needed, considering the regional cover.
+How much do you travel, or how nomadic are you?
+The frequency of changing countries and the number of countries you travel to will help determine which type of insurance is needed, considering regional coverage.

 🏡 Local insurance

-Local insurance is the health insurance someone wants to have in the current country he or she is staying in.
-This type of insurance is great for expats, who live in one country more or less permanently.
+Local insurance is the health insurance someone wants to have while they are in the current country they are staying in.
+This type of insurance is great for expats who live in one country for most of the time.
 At least six months or one year.

 Pros for local insurance